 With the help of our supporters, we have introduced a 27-strong elephant family to an area of Africa where they were hunted to extinction 150 years ago.

 The elephant family used to live in the main area of South Africa’s Addo National Park in the Eastern Cape.
 Addo owns huge land areas, but much of it is inaccessible to elephants because of roads and rail lines.
-Network for Animals (NFA), working with South African National Parks, selected a suitable family, brought in an expert game capture team and moved them to an idyllic wilderness.
+NFA, working with South African National Parks, selected a suitable family, brought in an expert game capture team and moved them to an idyllic wilderness.

 First, the family was herded to a large enclosed area, a process that took weeks.
 Then when all was ready, rangers anesthetised 14 elephants – five adult cows, four sub-adult bulls and four calves.
 Veterinarians carefully tended to each sleeping creature, monitoring their health, much like a patient in an operating theatre.
 Then the elephants were swung on to flat-bed trucks and moved to purpose-built elephant carriers, making sure that mothers and calves were together.
 Then they were woken up and driven to their new home.
 The process was repeated over the next two days and all 27 were safely moved.
 The giant bulls went last because they presented the greatest logistical challenge.